astralfrontier/peppermile.org/src/grand-adventure.md

 * **Stealth** (&#9825;):
   Your ability to hide in shadows, avoid detection, and go unnoticed.
   **Recharge**: make effort to disappear from sight and stay hidden.

+This is the Lando Calrissian, Setzer Gabbianai type.
+There's a lot of ways to make this character fun in a fight, and they'll shine in a social conflict.
+{.directors-cut}

 **Shaman**